Suitable soils and optimum pH:

 These leys are suitable for all but very light soils.
 Ideally pH 6-7.

 When to sow:

 These long-lasting leys take time to germinate and become established.
 It is therefore essential to sow when growing conditions are good and not too early in the spring before the soil is warm, especially if the mixture includes clover.
 They are often sown in spring but autumn sowings can preferred due to more reliable rainfall, provided the seed is in by early September.

 Once sown, roll immediately to ensure good soil-to-seed contact, rolling with a flat roll is best for even consolidation, however roll twice with a Cambridge roll if a flat roll is not available.

 With long term leys it is extremely important to control perennial weeds prior to sowing, aim for several stale seedbeds before sowing.

-As these mixes contain small seeded species such as Timothy or clover it is best to sow at no more than 10mm into a fine seed bed. to create a denser sward with less bare soil for weeds either broadcast or srill in two directions at a half rate.
+As these mixes contain small seeded species such as timothy or clover it is best to sow at no more than 10mm into a fine seed bed.
+To create a denser sward with less bare soil for weeds either broadcast or drill in two directions at a half rate.

 These mixes can alternatively be undersown to a spring cereal which has been drilled at a reduced rate, using a full sowing rate for the ley mixture.